younesaassila/ttv-lol-pro/README.md

 > ⚠️ **Please remove any other Twitch-specific ad blocker (this includes the [VAFT](https://github.com/pixeltris/TwitchAdSolutions#scripts) script). [uBlock Origin](https://ublockorigin.com/) is recommended as it is a general-purpose ad blocker.
 Please clear your browser's cache after installing the beta.**

+1. Download the version for your browser under the "Assets" section of the [latest release](https://github.com/younesaassila/ttv-lol-pro/releases).

 - **Chrome _(Permanent)_:** Unzip > Go to `chrome://extensions` > Enable developer mode > Load unpacked
 - **Firefox all editions _(Temporary)_:** Go to `about:debugging#/runtime/this-firefox` > Load Temporary Add-on
 - **[Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) _(Permanent)_:** Go to `about:config` > Set `xpinstall.signatures.required` to `false` > Extensions page > Gear > Install Add-on From File